-Marginal Revolution is owned by Cowan and Tabarrok.
-Revenue is generated through the sale of a book they co-wrote called Modern Principles of Economics.
+Cowan and Tabarrok own marginal Revolution.
+Revenue is generated by selling a book they co-wrote called Modern Principles of Economics.

 Analysis / Bias

-In review, Marginal Revolution is a Libertarian-leaning economic blog written by Cowan and Tabarrok.
-The name of the blog is based on Marginal Theory, which explains “choice with the hypothesis that people decide whether to effect any given change based on the marginal utility of that change, with rival alternatives being chosen based upon which has the greatest marginal utility.”
+In review, Marginal Revolution is a Libertarian-leaning economic blog by Cowan and Tabarrok.
+The blog’s name is based on Marginal Theory, which explains “choice with the hypothesis that people decide whether to effect any given change based on the marginal utility of that change, with rival alternatives being chosen based upon which has the greatest marginal utility.”

-The blog features original writing from both Cowan and Tabarrok as well as a daily list of links to general interest news stories and facts curated by Tyler Cowan.
+The blog features original writing from Cowan and Tabarrok and a daily list of links to general interest news stories and facts curated by Tyler Cowan.
 Some of the sources they link to include PNAS, Economist, Buzzfeed, and the Atlantic.

-Editorially, Marginal Revolution favors free-market economics, however, they depart from strongly right-leaning Libertarians in that recognize the state must play a role in some regulation.
-Further, unlike many free-market Libertarian’s they support the scientific consensus on human-influenced climate change.
+Editorially, Marginal Revolution favors free-market economics; however, they depart from strongly right-leaning Libertarians who recognize the state must play a role in some regulation.
+Further, unlike many free-market Libertarians, they support the scientific consensus on human-influenced climate change.

 Overall, we rate Marginal Revolution Right-Center Biased based on editorial positions that favor free-market economics.
-We also rate them High for factual reporting due to proper sourcing and a clean fact check record.
-(D. Van Zandt 1/1/2020)
+We also rate them High for factual reporting due to proper sourcing and a clean fact-check record.
+(D. Van Zandt 1/1/2020) Updated (08/16/2022)

 Last Updated on June 2, 2023 by Media Bias Fact Check